 K. Cruz said he wanted a more comprehensive discussion about how people's behaviors were affected by interventions and vice versa.
-K. Carter suggested reaching out to Bryce Carter at the University of Pennsylvania.
-T. Dominque said she could reach out to Bryce.
-Carter.
+K. Carter suggested reaching out to B. Carter at the University of Pennsylvania.
+T. Dominque said she could do this.